Hosseinem/Matlab-to-R-Python/README.md

 # Matlab to R & Python

-In this project, a matlab pipeline was converted into an R markdown and the network analysis was done by using Python in the markdown.
+In this project, a matlab pipeline was converted into an R markdown while using Python for the network analysis.
 This pipeline is a network analysis among some normal and cancer cells.

 Professor Lorenzo Farina